Construction Accident Attorneys

 - An OSHA inspection — and participating in it, if feasible

-A construction attorney can assist workers — injured or made ill by a dangerous work environment that contravenes OSHA rights and requirements — to file a complaint or liaise with OSHA.
-A construction lawyer can also help someone who has filed an OSHA complaint and experienced their employer’s retaliation (demotion, firing, hour/pay reduction) to file a claim against the employer.
+An experienced construction attorney in Hartford can assist workers — injured or made ill by a dangerous work environment that contravenes OSHA rights and requirements — to file a complaint or liaise with OSHA.
+An attorney can also help someone who has filed an OSHA complaint and experienced their employer’s retaliation (demotion, firing, hour/pay reduction) to file a claim against the employer.

 Common Causes of Construction Accidents